Evaluate and debate the fairness of educational practices.

 This course is ideal if you have an interest in diversity, inclusion, equality and a fair and decent society.
 It's especially useful for current and future teachers as well as potential policy makers and researchers.

 Educational policymakers, researchers and teachers recognise that social justice is fundamental to their work.
 This course will equip you to investigate the pedagogical and professional issues that relate to social justice.

 We were ranked in the top 10 by Times Higher Education for the proportion of our Education research designated 'world-leading' in the 2014 Research Excellence Framework.

-You will take a total of 180 credits, including three core modules, three option modules and a dissertation, which you will complete as part of the 60 credit Independent Study Module.
+You will take a total of 180 credits, including three core modules, three option modules and a dissertation.

 Choose two of the following modules: